AnyLogic

 • Ring — the agents are uniformly distributed on a ring whose diameter is smaller than the smallest space dimension.

-Width — [Invisible if Continuous space type and User-defined layout is chosen] The horizontal dimension of the area visualizing the space on presentation (in pixels).
-In discrete space, cell width is calculated by dividing the specified Width by number of Columns in the space.
+Width — [Invisible if Continuous space type and User-defined layout is selected] The horizontal dimension of the area visualizing the space on presentation (in pixels).
+In discrete space, cell width is calculated by dividing the specified Width by the number of Columns in the space.

-Height — [Invisible if Continuous space type and User-defined layout is chosen] The vertical dimension of the area visualizing the space on presentation (in pixels).
-In discrete space, cell height is calculated by dividing the specified Height by number of Rows in the space.
+Height — [Invisible if Continuous space type and User-defined layout is selected] The vertical dimension of the area visualizing the space on presentation (in pixels).
+In discrete space, cell height is calculated by dividing the specified Height by the number of Rows in the space.

-Columns — [Visible if Discrete Space type is chosen] The number of columns in discrete space.
+Columns — [Visible if Space type: Discrete] The number of columns in the discrete space.

-Rows — [Visible if Discrete Space type is chosen] The number of rows in discrete space.
+Rows — [Visible if Space type: Discrete] The number of rows in the discrete space.

-Neighborhood type — [Visible if Discrete Space type is chosen] Sets a neighborhood model, that determines the way the agent neighbors are defined in the discrete space.
+Neighborhood type — [Visible if Space type: Discrete] Sets a neighborhood model that determines the way the agent neighbors are defined in the discrete space.
 There are two options:

 • Moore (8 neighbors) — The neighbors are counted in all 8 cells (to the north, south, east, west, northeast, southeast, southwest).